 Background: Climate change is a significant natural factor contributing to environmental problems, resulting in substantial political, economic, social, and climatic consequences worldwide.
-This study aimed to explain people's perception of climate change and its relationship with flooding in parts of northwestern Iran, and to propose corrective strategies.
+This study aimed to explain people’s perceptions of climate change and their relationship to flooding in parts of northwestern Iran and to propose corrective strategies.

-Materials and Methods: This qualitative (phenomenological) study was conducted with the participation of 33 villagers from Ardabil Province.
+Materials and Methods: This qualitative (phenomenological) study included 33 villagers from Ardabil Province, Iran.
 Participants were selected using purposive sampling, and data were collected through semi-structured interviews.
-Data collection was facilitated with the help of rural health workers and through the researcher's in-person visits to selected villages.
+Data collection was facilitated by rural health workers and the researcher’s in-person visits to the selected villages.
 The data collection period spanned from September 2023 to December 2023.

-Conclusion: Public perception of the risks associated with climate change is crucial for mitigating its adverse social, economic, security, political, and environmental impacts,particularly those related to flooding.
-Scientific planning and the implementation of targeted interventions tailored to the province's conditions—such as public education—are essential to mitigatethe consequences of climate change, particularly the risks of flooding in the region.
+Conclusion: Public perception of the risks associated with climate change is crucial for mitigating its adverse social, economic, security, political, and environmental impacts, particularly those related to flooding.
+Scientific planning and the implementation of targeted interventions tailored to the province’s conditions—such as public education—are essential to mitigate the consequences of climate change, particularly the risk of flooding in the region.

 پژوهشي |